Dorothy Johnson (actress): USMC Miss Leatherneck

 After her Miss America pageant performance, she caught the eye of the United States Marine Corps (USMC) who selected her to be their Miss Leatherneck in 1955.
 Johnson's long time association with the USMC began in 1954 working with the Marine Corps Reserves at Swan Island in Portland, Oregon.
 For two years, in 1956 and 1957, the USMC public relations department kept Miss Leatherneck busy traveling the country appearing on bases, at special events and in the media as their goodwill ambassador spokesperson promoting the USMC.
 In 2014 Leatherneck Magazine did a follow-up photo story about her titled "Miss Leatherneck: The Marine Corps' Golden Girl".
 She was the only official Miss Leatherneck in the history of the Marine Corps.

 Ronald Reagan and Los Angeles Home Show Queen

 In 1958 while attending U.C.L.A., she was chosen to be the Queen of the Los Angeles Home Show.
 She was chosen to be queen out of 300 contestants.
 Among her duties was to meet and greet the public each day during the event held at the Pan-Pacific Auditorium.
 As Home Show Queen she appeared together with Ronald Reagan spokesperson for General Electric in a publicity photograph from the event.
-As a college co-ed and working actress, her photo regularly appeared in Los Angeles, Southern California area newspapers including a story on the marvels of modern fingerprinting in the banking industry.
+As a college student and working actress, her photo regularly appeared in Los Angeles, Southern California area newspapers including a story on the marvels of modern fingerprinting in the banking industry.